Stepping into the Void

 As I stepped into the unknown, a deeper knowing of who I am came first.
 During those first months, I didn’t have a couch or a comfortable chair to curl up in.
 I would sit on the floor and meditate and just be.
 I’m a pianist, and for the first time in my life, I didn’t even have my grand piano.
 For most of my life, I had always been busy doing.
 I realized that if I was going to find those lost parts of myself, I would have to be quiet and listen to the whispering of my soul and just be.
 Many times, just before we come to the crossroads, we fill our lives with busyness so we don’t have to listen to that little voice whispering in our ear.

 When I stopped and began listening, my inner voice started to answer those questions I had never been able to voice before.
 I began to understand the cycles of life.
 I recognized that we move from tradition to transition to transformation and that, ultimately, transformation becomes tradition and the cycle continues.
-I learned that you can’t get from tradition to transformation without spending time in transition (being in the void).
+I learned that you can’t get from tradition to transformation without spending time in transition (being in the void at the crossroads).
 Now I welcome the void because I know it will move me into the passion of transformation.
 It’s time for a new Adventure to begin!